kubedb/docs/docs/guides/mysql/volume-expansion/overview/index.md

 8. Then the `KubeDB` Enterprise operator will expand the persistent volume to reach the expected size defined in the `MySQLOpsRequest` CR.

-9. After the successfully expansion of the volume of the related StatefulSet Pods, the `KubeDB` Enterprise operator updates the new volume size in the `MySQL` object to reflect the updated state.
+9. After the successfully expansion of the volume of the related PetSet Pods, the `KubeDB` Enterprise operator updates the new volume size in the `MySQL` object to reflect the updated state.

 10. After the successful Volume Expansion of the `MySQL`, the `KubeDB` Enterprise operator resumes the `MySQL` object so that the `KubeDB` Community operator resumes its usual operations.